 - Do a running check of everything before you leave to make sure that all brake lights, appliances and camper is all in working order.
 (Here’s an RV checklist to help you make sure you’ve done and checked everything before you head out)

 - Pack a level….
 Yes, the level tool you use to hang pictures on the wall.
 When you put the stabilizers down you have to make sure the trailer is level and not too high or low on a side.

-- Practice towing and backing in the camper…every camper has a story or two.
-You’ll thank yourself later for doing a couple practice runs.
+- Practice towing and backing up the camper…every camper has a story or two.
+You’ll thank yourself later for doing a couple (or a couple dozen) practice runs.

-Now, for the first time travel trailer tips:
+Now, for the first time travel trailer tips and tricks: